Your browser doesn't support javascript.

 RESUMO

-PURPOSE: To assess the oncological outcomes of sentinel-node dissection during radical prostatectomy according to nodal location in comparison to extended pelvic lymph node dissection.
-MATERIALS AND METHODS: Prospectively collected data of clinically node negative patients that underwent prostatectomy and extended lymph node dissection with or without sentinel-node from 2013 to January 2023 was retrospectively analyzed.
-The primary endpoint was to assess oncological outcomes on the whole population.
-Kaplan-Meier curves were used to depict biochemical and clinical recurrence free survival.
-Multivariable Cox regression models assessed the impact of nodal location on SPECT on oncological outcomes.
-Adjustment for case mix included: pathological T stage, ISUP grade group, initial PSA, nodal burden, age at surgery and surgical margin status.
-Secondarily, a propensity score match was performed according to age at surgery, PSA, biopsy ISUP, clinical T stage and Briganti risk of nodal invasion.
-Survival and regression analyses were than performed also in the matched population.
-RESULTS: 55.8% patients had at least one sentinel node outside of lymph node dissection template at SPECT/CT.
-Log-rank test showed comparable 36-months biochemical (P = .3) and clinical recurrence-free survival (P = .6) among patients with sentinel-node inside template, outside template or ePLND alone.
-At Cox regression, sentinel-node location outside template was associated with lower hazard of metastases (HR 0.62; P = .04) in the overall cohort, while in the matched cohort benefits were observed only for biochemical recurrence (HR 0.57; P = .001).
-CONCLUSIONS: Wider nodal resection boundaries outside "classic" template, driven by sentinel node procedure, have a positive impact on oncological outcomes in selected patient.
+PURPOSE: Our study aimed to assess the oncological outcomes of sentinel node dissection during radical prostatectomy according to nodal location in comparison to extended pelvic lymph node dissection.
+MATERIALS AND METHODS: Prospectively collected data of clinically node-negative patients who underwent prostatectomy and extended lymph node dissection with or without sentinel node from January 2013 to January 2023 were retrospectively analyzed.
+The primary end point was to assess oncological outcomes on the whole population.
+Kaplan-Meier curves were used to depict biochemical and clinical recurrence-free survival.
+Multivariable Cox regression models assessed the impact of nodal location on single-photon emission computed tomography on oncological outcomes.
+Adjustment for case mix included: pathological T stage, ISUP (International Society of Urological Pathology) grade group, initial PSA, nodal burden, age at surgery, and surgical margin status.
+Secondarily, a propensity score match was performed according to age at surgery, PSA, biopsy ISUP, clinical T stage, and Briganti risk of nodal invasion.
+Survival and regression analyses were also performed in the matched population.
+RESULTS: Of the patients, 55.8% had at least 1 sentinel node outside of lymph node dissection template at single-photon emission computed tomography/CT.
+Log-rank test showed comparable 36-month biochemical (P = .3) and clinical recurrence-free survival (P = .6) among patients with sentinel node inside template, outside template, or extended pelvic lymph node dissection alone.
+At Cox regression, sentinel node location outside template was associated with lower hazard of metastases (HR 0.62; P = .04) in the overall cohort, while in the matched cohort benefits were observed only for biochemical recurrence (HR 0.57; P = .001).
+CONCLUSIONS: Wider nodal resection boundaries outside the "classic" template, driven by sentinel node procedure, have a positive impact on oncological outcomes in selected patient.

 Eur Urol Oncol ; 7(2): 231-240, 2024 Apr.